orbionchain/Orbion-Node/README.md

     ./Node/geth --datadir ./data --networkid 109901 --bootnodes "enode://8dc9f4362a8fe37ce936674f3424fadb628b5a5a538f53e5e6c901cd5af2fd538b80c68b259fba221f13ad2b84c5300624aeace1cb40bc88273a00c0c54726a5@bootnode.orbionchain.com:30305" --syncmode "full" --http --http.addr "0.0.0.0" --http.port "8545" --http.corsdomain "*" --mine --miner.etherbase <YOUR_WALLET_ADDRESS>
     ```

 Once you run this command, your node will start\!
-You will see a lot of log messages as it looks for peers and syncs the blockchain.
+You will see log messages as it looks for peers and syncs the blockchain.
 If you are approved, you will eventually see messages about successfully sealing new blocks.

 -----